-- Selphie in Harvest Moon: Rune Factory Frontier.
-She's an avid book-lover who often Forgets To Eat, and one way to reliably increase her Affection Points is to give her foods she can eat on the go with a single hand, like sandwiches and rice balls.
+- Selphie in Rune Factory Frontier.
+She's an avid book-lover who often Forgets to Eat, and one way to reliably increase her Affection Points is to give her foods she can eat on the go with a single hand, like sandwiches and rice balls.

-- Metal Gear Solid 3: While he doesn't exactly forget to, way too many people feel the need to remind Big Boss of eating through the course of the game.
+- Metal Gear Solid 3: While he doesn't exactly forget to eat, way too many people feel the need to remind Big Boss of eating through the course of the game.

-- Baldur's Gate 2 lampshades this in one of its loading screen tips (quoted from memory): "While your character does not have to eat, please remember that you do.
+- Baldur's Gate 2 lampshades this in one of its loading screen tips: "While your character does not have to eat, remember that you do.
 We don't want to lose any dedicated players."